LOADING ...

 Whilst I lay awake all on their earthen bed

-Then came the dawn and their quiet stirrings
+Then came the and then their quiet stirrings

 Careful not to wake the